ReDI-School/intro-java/lesson1/exercise2.md

 ### What is a compile error?
 A compile error means that the Java compiler checked our program and found syntax errors, e.g.
-* a typo in some keyword
+* a typo in a keyword
 * a missing character like a _double quote_, _bracket_ or a _semicolon_
 * a statement or a method wrongly placed

 The compiler will print a message to the console which may help us to resolve the error.